xosxos/haptk/README.md

 ## Running commands
-To get started, try the `run_haptk.sh` script, which uses the 1000 genomes reference panel and Finnish ALS haplotypes.
-The script can be found in the `examples` directory.

 Often a common requirement is to select only certain alleles of the samples based on a condition, this is done with the `--select` argument.
 Options:
 - `all` (default) [Select all alleles]